-Draft Theoretical Framework & Hypotheses: In this paper, you are applying a psychological theory to a political behavior.
+Draft Theoretical Framework & Hypotheses: In this section, you are applying a psychological theory to a political behavior.
 The theory section should identify the psychological theory (or theories) you are studying and why this theory is the best theory for studying the phenomenon you chose.
 You will use this theory to develop a set of testable research hypotheses.
 The theory should explain how and why you predict these effects.
 The Moodle site, under the Resources folder, includes information about how to find academic peer-reviewed research.
 This is worth 5% of the total paper grade and graded on a pass or fail basis.
-Your first draft must be turned in by March 22, 2018.
+Your first draft of the theory must be turned in by April 7, 2020 at 3 p.m.

-Final Paper: During the final week of class, you will turn in your final paper.
+Final Paper: During the last week of class, you will turn in your final paper.
 The course website includes more details about what you should include in your final papers.
-Briefly, each paper should include an introduction, a statement about why your topic is important, the literature review, your hypotheses, how you tested these hypotheses, and the plan for how you will carry out the experiment including all the materials you will use in the experiment.
+Briefly, each paper should include an introduction, a statement about why your topic is important, the literature review, your hypotheses, how you will test these hypotheses, and the plan for how you will carry out the experiment including all the materials you will use in the experiment.
 The final product is worth 85% of the total final paper grade.
-Your final paper must be turned in by April 26, 2018 by 5 p.m..
+Your final paper must be turned in by April 30, 2020 at 3 p.m.